TatyOko28/TatyOko28/README.md

       <li>Containerizing applications using <strong>Docker</strong></li>
     </ul>

+    <h2>Technical Background</h2>
     <p>
       With a strong technical background, I have also worked with <strong>Django (Python)</strong> and modern JavaScript technologies such as <strong>NestJS, React, React Native, Next.js, and Angular</strong>.
-      However, my main focus and expertise lie in <strong>Spring Boot and Angular</strong>, which are well-suited for building scalable and robust enterprise applications.
+      However, my main focus and expertise lie in <span class="highlight">Spring Boot and Angular</span>, which are well-suited for building scalable and robust enterprise applications.
     </p>

+    <h2>Enterprise Experience</h2>
     <p>
-      I have contributed to projects of various sizes (MVPs, mid-scale systems, and large-scale microservices architectures), including projects for <strong>SberMarket</strong>, a subsidiary of <strong>Sberbank</strong>, one of the leading banking groups in Russia.
+      I have contributed to projects of various sizes, including <strong>MVPs, mid-scale systems, and large-scale microservices architectures</strong>.
+      Among them were projects for <strong>SberMarket</strong>, a subsidiary of <strong>Sberbank</strong>, one of the leading banking groups in Russia.
     </p>

     <p>
       In this context, I was involved in transforming a <strong>monolithic architecture into a microservices architecture</strong>, ensuring that each service became independent and scalable.
       I implemented and worked with:
     </p>

     <ul>